Redis Streams Storage

 -

-Consumer reads: Value is decompressed when fetching from Redis
+Consumer reads: The value is decompressed when fetching from Redis

 -